 Analysis of the policy-making process at local, national, and international scales with an examination of environmental policy challenges including climate change, resource management, and energy development.
 Students will interact with regional policy- makers and land managers in the field to consider linkages between policy and science and ways for science to inform the policymaking process.
-Environmental ethics, environmental justice, and environmental advocacy will also be considered ..............4 s.h.
+Environmental ethics, environmental justice, and environmental advocacy will also be considered4 s.h.

 BIOL 311 Field Botany.
 Field and lab identification, systematics, natural history, and ecology of vascular plants as components of natural communities and their relationships to ecological features, including stratification, history, plant zonation, adaptation, and animal interactions are examined.
-Taxonomic relationships of plant families and higher groups are covered.
-Projector plant collection required......4 s.h.
-Prerequisite: One year of general biology or one semester of botany BIOL 322 Aquatic Biology.
-Ecology, or organic chemistry, BIOL/ENVST 391
+Taxonomic

+BIOL 322 Aquatic Biology.
+Ecology,

+BIOL/ENVST/GEOG 330 Geographic